songdj/songdj.github.io/content/services/_index.md

 * ACM International WSDM Conference (WSDM) 2020, 2021
 * Conference on Empirical Methods in Natural Language Processing (EMNLP) 2021
 * The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD) 2020
-* ACM International Conference on Information and Knowledge Management (CIKM) 2019 [Research Track]
+* ACM International Conference on Information and Knowledge Management (CIKM) 2019
 * Design Automation Conference (DAC) 2022
 * IEEE International Conference on Artificial Intelligence and Knowledge Engineering (AIKE) 2018, 2019
 * IEEE International Conference on Data Science and Advanced Analytics (DSAA) 2018-2020